deltachat/deltachat-core/README.md

 - Headers may cointain headlines as "library-private" - stull following there is not meant to be used by the library user.

-- The underscore at the end of a function-name may be a _hint_, that this function does no resource locking.
+- Two underscores at the end of a function-name may be a _hint_, that this function does no resource locking.

 - For objects, C-structures are used.
 If not mentioned otherwise, you can